 Train ALL Your Staff in Customer Service

-Even if your business has its own customer service department, you should ensure that each and every member of staff, even those who are rarely likely to interact with customers, are trained in your company’s customer service experience.
+Whether you’re a sportswear shop in New York, or a locksmith Colchester, you should ensure that each and every member of staff, even those who are rarely likely to interact with customers, are trained in your company’s customer service experience.
+Even if your business has its own customer service department.
 Why?
 Because you never know what is going to happen and who will be available to deal with a customer at any given moment.
 If they interact with the wrong person – someone who hasn’t been trained appropriately – it won’t matter how good your customer service department is because they will have already had a bad experience and they may not have any interest in dealing with your company further.
 If everyone understands how to handle customers, you can be certain that all customer interactions with your business will be good, come what may, and that has to be worth a little extra training, right?